airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 ### General requirements

 - Positivity of the reward: this is necessary when confidence interval and lower bound estimates  should be computed.
 This may require to rescale the logged / computed reward, for instance using a *MinMaxScaler* to obtain a $[0, 1]$ range.
 - Reward design consistency: make sure reward function doesn’t change over time, which is often the case in early experiments.
-OPE might more be adequate when training and deployment worfklows are stable.
+OPE might more be adequate when training and deployment workflows are stable.
 - Data logging pipeline robustness: as indicated above, there are quite a few things to log, some of them are easier to get than others.
 When having episodes of length greater than 1, having a field to easily identify them can be interesting (or a *done* column).
 - Finite variance assumption: with long horizons, or slight probability mismatch, variance may explode.
 In this case, prefer per-decision estimators and / or self-normalized ones.
-- Stationarity: if environment is unstable (e.g. in HVAC control depends on weather, occupancy, etc) it can be interesting to segment the analysis by control context to better understand where a new policy works better than an other.
+- Stationarity: if environment is unstable (e.g. in HVAC control depends on weather, occupancy, etc) it can be interesting to segment the analysis by control context to better understand where a new policy works better than another.

 ## How to make sense of the value?